 I love fruit snacks, but there is so much sugar and many questionable ingredients in them.

-This recipe is very simple and tasty.
+This Homemade Fruit Snacks Recipe is very simple and tasty.
 I had pitted dates to use, but if you want a smoother texture, you might want to invest in some date paste.
 Also, I made mine in little dollops and longer fruit sticks.
 To be honest, the dollops/drops taste much better!
 The sticks taste okay, but their texture is more akin to beer jerky, haha.

 2 c. pitted medjool dates, or date paste (for a smoother texture)